Best Phlebotomy Schools in Alaska

 If you want a career in healthcare without years of medical school, phlebotomy is one of the fastest ways to get started.
 As a phlebotomist, you’ll collect blood samples for medical tests, transfusions, and donations.
 It’s a job where accuracy and patient care both matter.

-How Phlebotomy Training Works in Alaska
+How Phlebotomy training works in Alaska

 Alaska does not require a state license for phlebotomists.
 Employers usually want candidates with a completed training program and a national certification from a group like the National Healthcareer Association (NHA) or American Society for Clinical Pathology (ASCP).